 Well, unfortunately inbound marketing results hardly ever come that easily and a marketer’s job doesn’t end with the campaign launch.
-In fact, we alchemists think, this is when the interesting part really begins: it’s time to optimise your content and campaign (full disclosure: we’re a bunch of spreadsheet hugging data geeks).
+In fact, this is when the interesting part really begins: it’s time to optimise your content and campaign (full disclosure: we’re a bunch of spreadsheet hugging data geeks).
 Here are our tips to improve your inbound marketing campaign performance.

-Collect meaningful campaign data
+#1: Collect meaningful inbound marketing campaign data

 In the digital space, you have access to vast amounts of data about your inbound marketing campaign.
 The problem is that campaign data is often gathered and measured through various different tools and it can be tricky to determine which information to get from where.

-Linkedin campaign manager: to measure click-through rate (CTR), engagement and cost per click (CPC).
+- Linkedin campaign manager: to measure click-through rate (CTR), engagement and cost per click (CPC).

-Google Analytics: to get insights about how many new visitors were attracted to your website through your inbound campaign asset and to understand how visitors behave on your website (e.g. are they bouncing right off or are they digging deeper into your content?).
+- Google Analytics: to get insights about how many new visitors were attracted to your website through your inbound campaign asset and to understand how visitors behave on your website (e.g. are they bouncing right off or are they digging deeper into your content?).

-Conversion optimisation tool: to get detailed information about the performance of your landing page.
+- Conversion optimisation tool: to get detailed information about the performance of your landing page.
 Conversion optimisation tools can tell you exactly what section of your landing page is getting the most eyeballs.

-Once you have gathered all relevant data for your campaign you can start with the interpretation.
+Once you have gathered all relevant data for your inbound marketing campaign you can start with the interpretation.
 Make sure not just to look for isolated extremes: it’s much more meaningful to put a number of different data sets into context.

 For instance, your LinkedIn Sponsored Update seems to generate lots of interest.
 You’re getting heaps of clicks and people are engaging with the updates: but for some reason there’s a huge drop off on your landing page and your form fill-ins are way below expectations.

-Apply incremental changes to your campaign assets
+#3: Apply incremental changes to your campaign assets

 So, you have done the hard data interpretation and your fingers are itching to tweak your campaign, change CTA’s, button colours and email subject lines all at once?
 Hold your horses!

 Only ever make one change at a time to your campaign assets.
 Yes, we know that this is the more time-consuming approach to campaign tweaking, but it’s also the only reliable way to find out what changes had the biggest impact on your conversion rate.

-Document your learnings
+#4: Document your learnings

 Yes, we hear you: documentation is not really the most exciting part of a marketer’s job.But it’s vital to foster a culture of ongoing learning and enabling you to make informed decisions about how your organisation should invest their marketing dollars.
-Most importantly, the documentation process will give you a great starting point to plan your next inbound campaign.
+Most importantly, the documentation process will give you a great starting point to plan your next inbound marketing campaign.